Carl Harmus Doll Company 1887+ German

 Carl Harmus Jr. founded has doll company in 1887 in the city of Sonneberg, Germany as a doll maker and exporter of dressed dolls.
 In 1896 Mr. Harmus passed away and the new owner became George Neugebauer, who continued using the Harmus name.

-Bahr & Pröschild supplied some of Harmus bisque doll heads, the 313 mold and after ca. 1900 the BP & O with swords and Harmus mark.
+Bahr & Pröschild supplied some of Harmus bisque doll heads, the doll mold 313, after ca. 1900 the BP & O with two crossed swords was added to the Harmus mark.